mrquincle/mrquincle/README.md

 * We're in the process of supporting microapps (small Arduino programs on the hardware).
 This makes it customizable by anyone who can code a little bit.
 * The hardware forms a mesh, Bluetooth Mesh.
 In combination with Bluetooth Low Energy (BLE) it's possible to hook up everything that speaks BLE.
 Next, implement "BLE over Bluetooth Mesh".

 :ninja: I've been working with computers since I was 10.
 It started with solving puzzles that I otherwise couldn't solve in a popular science magazine (called Kijk) using QBasic.
-Or playing with computer settings around "extended memory" etc. until one time I broke my father's computer and at the computer shop they had difficulties to get in back in order.
+I also played extensively with the hardware settings too (remember "extended memory"!).
+One time I broke my father's computer.
+At the computer shop they had difficulties to get it back in order.
 To my surprise my father was proud.
 I've been a tinkerer ever since.

 * Please, if I reverse engineer your hardware or report bugs in your software, don't shoot the messenger!
 * I've seen so much software that is like "Swiss cheese" (in Dutch "gatenkaas") that I won't even get in contact.
 If I report, it's out of respect for the quality of your work.